Stand with Ukraine. Fight for freedom and democracy

 meta fields in relations

 After creating meta fields and ending with other relation settings, click on the “Publish Relation” or “Update Relation” button.
-Then proceed to the child or parent editing page (for instance, we have navigated to the provider post type and hit the “Edit” button of one of the posts).
+Then, proceed to the child or parent editing page (for instance, we have navigated to the provider post type and hit the “Edit” button of one of the posts).

-Push the button of related item creation or connection.
+Push the button for related item creation or connection.
 In the first pop-up, you will need to enter the name of the created item or select the title of the connected one.
 In the second pop-up, you can fill the meta field data.

 save meta data

 Also, to fill the meta field, you can press the “Edit Meta” button.
-Here you get the same pop-up, as on the previous screenshot, where you can edit or enter new meta data.
+Here you get the same pop-up, as in the previous screenshot, where you can edit or enter new meta data.
 After you finish, click on the “Save Meta Data” button and close the pop-up.

 edit meta button